-7. Joint Custody
+F. Joint Custody

-Q: A recipient applies for child care assistance.
+A recipient applies for child care assistance.
 During the application process, it is discovered that the child spends two weeks out of each month with mom and two weeks out of each month with dad.
 How will the worker proceed?

-Chapter 5.
-Establishing Need, Level, and A Plan of Care A: When parents share custody of a child and both parents need child care assistance, each parent applies for the period of time the child resides in his/her home and pays the corresponding parental fee.
+When parents share custody of a child and both parents need child care assistance, each parent applies for the period of time the child resides in his/her home and pays the corresponding parental fee.
 There are two separate applications and parental fees even if the child is with the same child care provider.

-8. Verification
+G. Verification

-Q: Recipient applies for SCCA during application, they present wage stub documentation proving they work 37 hours weekly, getting paid \$10 per hour.
+Recipient applies for SCCA during application, they present wage stub documentation proving they work 37 hours weekly, getting paid \$10 per hour.
 Based on the applicant working 37 hours weekly, getting paid \$10 per hour with a total family size of 2 people, is this family size eligible for child care assistance?
 Will this applicant be eligible for full-time care?

-A: Yes, the family is eligible for SCCA and yes, the family is eligible for full time care because the number of hours worked weekly is in excess of 30 hours per week.
+Yes, the family is eligible for SCCA and yes, the family is eligible for full time care because the number of hours worked weekly is in excess of 30 hours per week.